fblettner/liberty-core/README.md

 ## **Overview**
 **Liberty Core** is a reusable component library designed for React applications.
 It provides a collection of UI components, utilities, and styles to streamline development.
 This package includes pre-styled components, utility functions, and common types, making it an essential part of the Liberty Framework.
-This is not just a component libraray
+This is not just a component library but a package all functionalities to develop a web and responsive application

 ## **Features**
 - 🎨 **Theme & Styling**: Centralized theme management.